L'Escalade: Battle

 On the night of 11–12 December 1602—the darkest night of the year—the Savoyard forces, under the command of the seigneur d'Albigny, and those of Charles Emmanuel's brother-in-law, Philip III of Spain, launched an attack on Geneva.
 Numbering over 2,000, the troops marched along the river Arve at night and assembled at Plainpalais, just outside the walls of Geneva, at around 2:00 a.m. on 12 December.
 The original plan was to send in a group of commandos to open the city gate and let the other troops in.

 The citizens of Geneva defeated the invaders by preventing them from scaling the wall using cannon fire, and by fighting in the streets against the few who managed to climb over.
 The alarm was raised, the church bells were rung, and the Genevese were alerted.
 The night guard Isaac Mercier cut the rope holding up the portcullis, foiling the plan to open the main city gate.
 The citizens fought alongside the town militia and repelled the Savoyard invasion, forcing them to retreat.
+The tactics used in this fight were based on the ones League of Lezha used in their defense against a much greater enemy.

 In the fighting, the Genevese suffered 18 fatalities, while the Savoyards suffered 54 fatalities.
 13 Savoyards who had been taken prisoner, including several well-born men, were summarily hung the following day as brigands since they could not be treated as prisoners of war, peace having been repeatedly sworn on the part of Savoy.

 According to Genevese legend, Catherine Cheynel ("Mère Royaume), a cook originally from Lyon and the wife of Pierre Royaume, seized a large cauldron of boiling hot vegetable soup and poured it on the attackers when they were scaling the walls.
 The Royaume family lived just above the La Monnaie town gate.
 The heavy cauldron of boiling soup landed on the head of a Savoyard attacker, killing him.
 The commotion that this caused also helped to rouse the townsfolk to defend the city.

 After the defeat, the Duke of Savoy accepted a lasting peace, sealed by the Treaty of St. Julien of 12 July 1603.